Co-op | 2 years (4 semesters)

 Courses subject to change.

 Current students should refer to their Academic Requirements in myStudentCentre to track their academic progress and outstanding course requirements.

 Ontario Secondary School Diploma or equivalent, including these required courses:

 - One English, Grade 12 (ENG4C or ENG4U)

-Applicants who do not meet the admission requirements will be invited to complete pre-admission tests in mathematics and English.
-Applicants asked to take the test are considered for admission to Term 1 contingent on receiving a minimum grade of 60% in both the pre-admission mathematics/English tests.
+Applicants who do not meet the admission requirements will be invited to complete pre-admission tests in mathematics and/or English.
+Applicants asked to take the OCMA math test require a minimum 60% passing grade.
+See Mature student status for details.